qthequartermasterman/fallout-houston-campaign/docs/outline.md

 ### Plot Beats:

-- Introduction to the Lone Star Republic: The player arrives in Houston, a newcomer to the Gulf Coast Wasteland.
-They immediately encounter the Lone Star Republic, a powerful confederacy of settlements.
-The Lone Star Republic offers the player a place to stay and work, hoping to recruit a capable outsider.
+- Introduction to the Gulf Coast Wasteland: The player begins six months after the prologue, emerging into the post-apocalyptic Gulf Coast Wasteland.
+They start with their chosen background, which can be a former Lone Star Republic soldier, a Bayou Brotherhood member, a Galveston Pirate, or any other option.
+The Lone Star Republic has already established relations with the Spaceport Survivors.

-- Meeting the Factions: The player is introduced to the major factions in the region: the Lone Star Republic, the Galveston Pirates, the Bayou Brotherhood, and the Oil and Energy Barons.
-Each faction has its own agenda regarding the spaceport.
+- Meeting the Factions: The player encounters various factions in the region, including the Lone Star Republic, Galveston Pirates, Bayou Brotherhood, and Oil and Energy Barons.
+Each faction offers quests and opportunities for the player to align themselves or remain independent.

-- Spaceport Survivors: The player learns about the Spaceport Survivors, a group descended from astronauts and scientists who have been preparing for a historic manned rocket launch.
-They are allied with the Lone Star Republic.
+- Character Background Quest: Depending on the player's chosen background, they engage in a quest related to their past, giving them a sense of identity and purpose.
+For example, a Lone Star Republic soldier may investigate a missing squad member's connection to the spaceport.

-- Vision of the Past: The player has a vision of their great-great-grandfather's campaign in the Battle of the Sea of Tranquility.
-They uncover evidence of an Enclave conspiracy within the USSA and Space Force, revealing the Enclave's interest in space exploration.
+- The Enclave Connection: The player begins experiencing intermittent visions of their great-great-grandfather's campaign in the Battle of the Sea of Tranquility.
+These visions reveal an Enclave conspiracy within the USSA and Space Force.
+The player's visions should mirror their own choices and interactions in the present, drawing parallels between past and present actions.
+- Spaceport Survivors' Mysterious Agenda: The Spaceport Survivors appear as enigmatic figures with a hidden agenda.
+They maintain that their manned space mission is for the greater good but reveal little about their true intentions.
+The player learns that there are internal divisions within the Spaceport Survivors.

-- Discovery of Enclave Connections: The player discovers clues that suggest there may be Enclave agents within the Spaceport Survivors, who want to use the rocket launch for their own sinister purposes.
+- Uncovering the Enclave Conspiracy: Through quests and interactions with various factions, the player starts uncovering clues about the Enclave's presence within the Spaceport Survivors.
+It becomes clear that the Enclave wants to gain control of the upcoming space mission for their own nefarious purposes.

-- Tensions Rise: The player witnesses escalating tensions between the Lone Star Republic, the Galveston Pirates, and the Spaceport Survivors.
-The Republic is determined to launch the rocket, the Pirates see it as a threat, and the Spaceport Survivors are caught in the middle.

-- Choice of Allegiance: The player is faced with a choice: align with one of the factions or remain neutral.
-Their decision will have consequences for the fate of the spaceport and the Gulf Coast Wasteland.

 ### Act 1 Climax:

-The player uncovers irrefutable evidence of Enclave infiltration within the Spaceport Survivors, and it's revealed that the Enclave plans to hijack the rocket launch for their own destructive purposes.
-The Lone Star Republic decides to proceed with the launch despite the Enclave threat, intensifying the conflict.
+The first act reaches its climax when the player discovers concrete evidence of the Enclave's infiltration within the Spaceport Survivors.
+This revelation threatens not only the launch but also the stability of the entire region.
+The player must decide whether to confront the Enclave immediately or gather more information.

 ## Act 2: The Faction Game

 ### Plot Beats:

-- Allying with a Faction: Depending on their choice in Act 1, the player aligns with one of the major factions or remains independent.
-They embark on faction-specific quests and earn the trust (or suspicion) of their chosen group.

-- Exploring Houston: The player explores various neighborhoods of Houston, interacts with minor settlements, and learns more about the Gulf Coast Wasteland's factions.
-They continue to experience intermittent visions of their great-great-grandfather's experiences in space.

-- Intrigues and Alliances: The player becomes entangled in faction intrigues, uncovering hidden agendas, and forging alliances with minor factions.
-They must navigate a web of loyalties and betrayals.
+- Faction Questlines: The player delves deeper into the conflicts and interests of the major factions by embarking on faction-specific questlines.
+These quests allow the player to build relationships, uncover faction secrets, and make significant choices that affect the story.
+- Balancing Act: The player's interactions with factions have consequences.
+Depending on their choices, they may gain allies and enemies among the major and minor factions.
+The player can align with one faction or play different factions against each other, strategically advancing their goals.

-- Revealing Enclave Plans: The player gathers more evidence of the Enclave's plans.
-The Enclave seeks to gain control of the Ballistic Orbital Missile Base 001 to threaten the wasteland.
+- Enclave Threat Grows: The Enclave's presence becomes more pronounced as the player investigates further.
+The Enclave is willing to resort to drastic measures to gain control of the space mission, posing a significant threat to the Gulf Coast Wasteland.

-- Race Against Time: The player learns that the Lone Star Republic is accelerating its launch plans, fearing the Enclave's imminent move.
-This triggers a countdown to the climax.
+- Character Growth: The player's character evolves based on their chosen background, actions, and affiliations.
+Their decisions impact their skills, abilities, and relationships with NPCs.
+- Recurring Visions: The player continues to experience visions of their great-great-grandfather's campaign, with the parallel between past and present growing stronger.
+These visions provide insights into the Enclave's tactics and motives, helping the player strategize.
+- Revealing Secrets: Through quests, exploration, and dialogue, the player gradually unveils the Spaceport Survivors' true objectives and the Enclave's plan to hijack the space mission.
+The player must gather allies and resources for the impending confrontation.
 ### Act 2 Climax:

 The player, along with their chosen faction, discovers the location of the Enclave's hidden base.
 They must decide whether to confront the Enclave directly, attempt to negotiate, or sabotage their plans.
 The fate of the Gulf Coast Wasteland hangs in the balance.